brahmcapoor/CS106-teaching-materials/CS106A/FlightPlanner/README.md

 The `webpage` directory has resources for a web client to show students for fun.
 At this point, I can't think of anything else that might be important but this document will be uploaded as necessary.

 ## How to use the web demo
-_Note: While this section of this document is intended for section leaders, any enterprising 106 students and/or viewers of this repo are welcome to try to do this as well._

-_Note redux: A previous version of this readme instructed you to install a CORS extension for Chrome and/or firefox.
+_Note: A previous version of this readme instructed you to install a CORS extension for Chrome and/or firefox.
 You no longer need to do this, since CORS is now enabled in `SimpleServer.jar`._

 1) Download the Eclipse project from this repo (see the link at the top of this document) and import it as you normally would.
 2) Run `FlightPlannerServer.java` or `FlightPlannerServerSoln.java` from Eclipse, making sure that `private static final int PORT = 8080;`